dhille98/ALL-Documents-practiced/Kubernetes/deployment.md

 ```
 ku edit deployments.apps app1
 ```
-<change the images name>               --> whenever we do the any chnages in deployemts it would be Restarted
+<change the images name>            --> whenever we do the any changes in deployemts it would be Restarted

 sreeharshav/testcontainer:v1